loloallio/Python-Premier-league-Scrapping/README.md

 ## Usage
 First.
-Run the "Premier League.py" to gather all the links Second.
-Run the "Premier League2.py" to create the data sets
+Run the "Premier League.py" to gather all the links.
+Finally, run the "Premier League2.py" to create the data sets

 ## Room for Improvement